TomasMikula/libretto/docs/basics.md

 The relative order of ports does not matter, either.

-If, for example, we have a block
+If, for example, we have a component

 ```scala
 /*  ┏━━━━━━━━━━━━━━━━┓